Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Marcus**: "That could work.
 If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."

 **Isabella**: "Exactly!
-We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."
+We can demonstrate that protecting vulnerable populations is not just ethical, but also beneficial for everyone.
+If we frame our policies correctly, we can gain broader support."

 ### Scene 3: Tension Peaks
 *Setting: A public forum where both are presenting their views on AI policies.*